yoctoproject/poky/documentation/ref-manual/migration-2.3.rst

       $ . oe-find-native-sysroot recipe

    You must now supply a recipe for recipe as part of the command.
-Prior to the Yocto Project &DISTRO; release, it was not necessary to provide the script with the command.
+Prior to the Yocto Project 2.3 release, it was not necessary to provide the script with the command.

 -  ``oe-run-native``: The usage for the ``oe-run-native`` script has